ahmadbasyouni10/Games-Automatation-Scripting-Project/README.md

-Directory Path should be created, with the games compiled in it
+Target Directory should be created, with the games compiled in it

 ![image](https://github.com/ahmadbasyouni10/Scripting-Project/assets/120362910/02e73da2-d8db-4a9b-80f7-3b0aa6d84227)